 Later, the pill became convenient for other reasons.
 I didn’t want to worry about irregular, heavy periods, but I also didn’t want to get pregnant, so the pill allowed me to live a life fairly free from those concerns.

 My problems with the pill started around the same time as my recurrent urinary tract infections.
-The antibiotics I was taking meant my gut flora took a serious hit.
-I was getting yeast infections all the time and my periods started breaking through mid-cycle.
+The antibiotics I was taking meant my gut and vaginal flora took a serious hit.
+Despite being on the pill, my cycle had become unpredictable.

 A gynecologist I saw suggested the pill I was on just wasn’t right for me and prescribed me another, then another.
 They didn’t help, and my unpredictable cycles continued.

-By some miracle, I was given an appointment with a trainee doctor in Berlin who identified the rash as part of a bigger problem – a possible candida overgrowth – aggravated by my frequent antibiotic use and the estrogen in my contraceptive pill.
+By some miracle, I was given an appointment with a trainee doctor in Berlin who identified the skin symptoms as part of a bigger problem – a possible Candida overgrowth – aggravated by my frequent antibiotic use and the estrogen in my contraceptive pill.

 She managed to convince me, by sharing her own experiences, to go off the pill.
 This was terrifying to me at the time.
 I imagined the heavy periods returning, and all that came with that, including the possibility of babies.